CheckPointSW/terraform-provider-infinity-next/README.md

   default = false
 }

-variable "profile_ids" {
-  type        = list(string)
-  default     = []
-  description = "List of profile IDs to enforce.
-If empty, all profiles will be enforced."
-}

 resource "inext_publish_enforce" "publish-and-enforce" {
   publish     = var.publish
   enforce     = var.enforce

+  # Optional: specify profile IDs to enforce directly in the resource
-  profile_ids = var.profile_ids  # Optional: if empty, all profiles will be enforced
+  # If empty or not provided, all profiles will be enforced
+  # profile_ids = ["profile-id-1", "profile-id-2"]

   depends_on = [
-    # List all your resources here that should be created before publish/enforce
+    # IMPORTANT: List ALL your resources here to ensure publish/enforce runs last
     inext_web_app_asset.my-webapp-asset,
     inext_web_app_practice.my-webapp-practice,
     # ... add all other resources